zvanderbosch/zvanderbosch.github.io/phot2lc.md

 * Circular Aperture Photometry
 * Light Curve Extraction

-When dealing with alot of data, large amounts of time can be saved if the software tools used for data reduction are designed to increase efficiency. *phot2lc* was born from the desire to produce a more efficient tool for light curve extraction from time-series photometry, especially in the event that light curves from multiple aperture sizes need to be analyzed to determine the optimal size.
+When dealing with alot of data, large amounts of time can be saved if the software tools used for data reduction are designed to increase efficiency. *phot2lc* was born from the desire to have a more efficient tool for light curve extraction from time-series photometry, especially in the event that light curves from multiple aperture sizes need to be analyzed to determine the optimal size.

 *phot2lc* is a pure-Python interactive program for light curve extraction inspired largely by WQED ([Thompson & Mullally 2009](https://ui.adsabs.harvard.edu/abs/2009JPhCS.172a2081T/abstract), [2013](https://ui.adsabs.harvard.edu/abs/2013ascl.soft04004T/abstract)).
 While not nearly as extensive in its scope as WQED, *phot2lc* has several key features which make it a much more efficient and user-friendly tool for light curve extraction.
 The first such feature is its ease of installation. *phot2lc* is a Python package and can be installed with: